Aveygo/C1C4D4/README.md

 To deal with NAT traversal, this project uses Iroh's [public relays](https://www.iroh.computer/docs/concepts/relay).

-This is the weakest link in the chain, and means a couple things:
+This is the weakest link in the chain, and means a couple of things:
 1. They have the ability to reject nodes from joining the network
 2. If the relays go down, then no one can make any **new** connections with unknown peers

 Currently, if Iroh misbehaves, people still have the option to host their own relays to participate in the network, but it's not an ideal situation to be in.
 Maybe the solution lies in tor? 🤔

-Only for this reason do I still consider C1C4D4 to be fully decentralised; C1C4D4 was always going to be an imperfect solution, but a solution nonetheless.
+Only for this reason do I still consider C1C4D4 to be fully decentralized; C1C4D4 was always going to be an imperfect solution, but a solution nonetheless.

 # What is guaranteed